vaibhav1092/assign-todo/ReadMe.md

 TodoApp
-As per Requirment A demo todo app created using Angular and DRF
+A demo todo app created using Angular and DRF